 The less expensive ones usually come by way of a coupon code or some behind the scenes trickery so you may need to read carefully before selecting one.

-Once that year period is up, you will need to pay a renewal fee to hold on to your domain name.
+After that first year period is up, you will need to pay a renewal fee yearly to hold on to your domain name, usually less any discounts you got on the first year.
 This annual fee will range from $10.00 to $15.00 in most cases.
 You should expect to pay $9.00-$20.00 a year as the low end for your domain.

-Bear in mind that this is just the price for the name.
-It doesn't cover hosting fees or additional overhead that comes with running a website.
+Bear in mind that this is just the price for name renewals.
+It doesn’t cover hosting fees or additional overhead that comes with running a website.

 When evaluating the services that offer cheap domains, you will need to ascertain if you are getting the value that you need.
 Here’s what to look for at the onset:

 Accreditation: ICANN maintains a list of accredited domain name registrars in an attempt to keep things on the up-and-up.
 Any service accredited by ICANN “meets all the technical, operational and financial criteria necessary to qualify as a registrar business,” supposedly.

 You can view the Registrar Accreditation Agreements to learn more about what ICANN requires of registrars.
 Check out this link to see the current responsibilities charged to each registrar.
 You can also see the list of currently accredited registrars here.

 Reputation: ICANN helps to maintain a standard of accountability, but some less-than-reputable services can still slip through the cracks.
 To make sure that you’re not getting fleeced when you buy a domain cheap, you should do some background checking.